Pierces Creek, Australian Capital Territory

-Pierces Creek is a former rural forestry settlement in the Australian Capital Territory which was managed by Housing ACT since the 1980s.
+Pierces Creek is a former rural forestry settlement in the Australian Capital Territory in Australia, which was managed by Housing ACT since the 1980s.
 The 13 homes at the settlement were destroyed during the 2003 Canberra bushfires and have never been rebuilt despite a proposal by the ACT Government in the mid-2000s.

 The Pierces Creek settlement was originally established as a semi-permanent camp in the 1920s to house workers in the surrounding forest plantations with permanent housing being constructed in the 1930s to attract men with their families to work in the industry.
 In the 1980s, the forestry industry had dramatically changed and workers were no longer required to live in the settlement and the management of the houses along with the existing tenants handed to Housing ACT.
 Tenants could not purchase their houses due to the settlement being zoned as "plantation forestry" under the National Capital Plan.